bmrf/tron/README.md

   set SKIP_DEBLOAT=no
   ```

-- To always skip defrag, regardless whether `C:\` is an SSD or not, change this to `yes`:
+- To always skip defrag (even on mechanical drives; Tron automatically skips SSD defragmentation), change this to yes:
   ```
   set SKIP_DEFRAG=no
   ```